-Actor Jasper Pääkkönen and Member of Parliament Antero Vartia successfully lobbied for the funding of this amenity located only two kilometres away from the city of Helsinki.
+Actor Jasper Pääkkönen and Member of Parliament Antero Vartia successfully lobbied for the funding of this amenity located only two kilometers away from the city of Helsinki.
 Avanto architects conceptualized the structure as a rectangular black box covered by a free-form cloak with triangulated facades.

 Also check out Kevin Howard’s Sabino Springs House, a breathtaking architectural marvel nestled in natural splendor.